BeyondATC/BeyondATC_Wiki/docs/knowledge-base/callsign.md

 # How to set the callsign

-This tutorial will help you to use the correct callsign for your flights.
+This tutorial will help you to use the correct callsign for your flights in Simbrief.

 ## Airliners callsign